ivanhofer/sthemer/README.md

 But you probably shouldn't do that.
 There are a few reasons why you should use the approach that `sthemer` provides:

-1. It makes it harder to reason about how the component changes its appearance based on the color scheme.\
+1. It makes it easier to reason about how the component changes its appearance based on the color scheme.\
    At first glance this may sound not so important.
 And it requires you to also write more code.
 But in the long run you will benefit from it.
 Not having to jump around different files to make a color adjustment will make your code more readable and easier to maintain.

-2. You probably need to vary from those variables in some edge cases which will become hard to implement when you base your theming on pre-existing variables.\
+2. You probably need to vary from the variables you define at the root in some edge cases which will become hard to implement when you base your theming on pre-existing variables.\
    The border color on the dark button looks a bit odd.
 Maybe we should try to use `--c-primary-inverted`, but we want to keep `--c-tertiary-inverted` for the light button.
-How would you do that.
-You would probably need to define a new variable called `--c-button-border` and a few weeks later you will have 20+ variables defined at the root level, that are decoupled from their components and only get used a single time for that specific component.
+How would you do that?
+You would probably need to define a new variable called `--c-button-border` and a few weeks later you will have 20+ variables defined at the root level, that are decoupled from their components and only get used a single time for a specific component.

 ### Why do I have to manually specify multiple levels of nesting?